mpv-player/mpv/DOCS/man/options.rst

     immediate
         Tearing, not vsync blocked.
 Similar to "VSync off".

+``--spirv-compiler=<compiler>``
+    Controls which compiler is used to translate GLSL to SPIR-V. This is (currently) only relevant for ``--gpu-api=vulkan``.
+The possible choices
+    are:

+    auto
+        Use the first available compiler.
+(Default)
+    shaderc
+        Use libshaderc, which is an API wrapper around glslang.
+This is generally the most preferred, if available.
+    nvidia
+        Use nvidia's built-in compiler.
+Only works for nvidia GPUs.
+Can be buggy, but also supports some features glslang does not.
+Only works with vulkan.

 ``--glsl-shaders=<file-list>``
     Custom GLSL hooks.
 These are a flexible way to add custom fragment shaders, which can be injected at almost arbitrary points in the rendering pipeline,